 Here is a diagram of the external anatomy of a Drake (male duck).

-Drakes (male ducks) are brightly coloured with iridescent (brilliant, colourful effect) green feathers on thier heads, light brown feathers on outer wings and a dark brown plumage.
+Drakes (male ducks) are brightly colored with iridescent (brilliant, colorful effect) green feathers on thier heads, light brown feathers on outer wings and a dark brown plumage.
 Ducks have orange, sometimes red webbed feet.
 Ducks have a white ring around their necks and small eyes on the sides of their heads.
 The average duck measures 20 – 23 inches long.

 Most ducks have a wide flat beak adapted for dredging (the repositioning of soil in a marine environment).
 They exploit a variety of food sources such as grasses, aquatic plants, fish, insects, small amphibians, worms and small molluscs.